jpsonicarchitecture/Biointeractive-multimodal-music-systems-performance-lab/apendices-tesis/A.6 Modulos de sistemas BCI/readme.md

 ## Contenido

-### A.6.1 Crosier-Control-Data v2.0
+### A.6.1 Crosier-Control-Data PD MODULOS
-Sistema de control DMI (Digital Musical Instrument) con procesamiento de datos de sensores.
+DMI (Digital Musical Instrument) control system with sensor data processing.
+Version 2.0 is for Purr Data or Vanilla with the libraries installed.
+Version 3 is for PLugData, and the libraries mentioned above must be installed.

-### A.6.2 MUSE-DataIM v4.0
+### A.6.2 MUSE-DataIM MODULES
-Interfaz para procesamiento de datos EEG del headset MUSE.
+Interface for EEG data processing from the MUSE headset.
+The modules for versions 3.0 and 4.1 work with Purr Data or vanilla PD with the required libraries installed.
+Control system with MUSE for motion applications.

-### A.6.3 MUSE-DataIMmov v4.0
+### A.6.3 MUSE-Data ENGINE
-Sistema de control con MUSE para aplicaciones de movimiento.
+Version 5.0 “ENGINE” and later are for PlugData and the recommended libraries.
+Specifically, in version 5.3, the OSC data sent from Mind Monitor is processed in Python and not in PD, as in the other versions.

 ### A.6.4 Smarphone-Sensors
-Modules para los Sensores en los smartphone
+Módulos para sensores de teléfonos inteligentes
+Aquí se presentan todos los módulos disponibles en Pd de forma individual.
+Algunos están destinados a Purr Data o Vanilla, y otros a PlugData, presentando variaciones en la interfaz visual.

 ## Requisitos
 - Pure Data VERSION PurrData  Purr-Data-2.19.3 20230725-rev.e9fca4f8 o superir
 - PlugData version 7 o superior
 - no es complatible con Vanilla hasa el momento.
 - Librerías incluidas en la version PurrData,

+## Libraries para PD PlugData o PD Vanilla

+* `bsaylor`
+* `ceammc`
+* `cyclone`
+* `else`
+* `Gem`
+* `ggee`
+* `iemgui`
+* `mapping`
+* `maxlib`
+* `moonlib`
+* `motex`
+* `mrpeach`
+* `puremapping`
+* `purepd`
+* `unauthorized`
+* `windowing`
+* `zexy`

 ## Instalación
 1. Descargar la carpeta completa